 - Grand Millennium Auckland

-Find out more about each accommodation on our list of 10 Best Accommodations in Auckland for Foodies.
+Find out more about each accommodation on our list of the 25 Best Hotels in Auckland.

 Day 2 – Explore Auckland

 Auckland‘s foodie scene takes your palette in several directions, literally.
-You could be hopping on a ferry to the winemaking island of Waiheke Island for a diverse wine tour (Find out more about tours, read reviews and book your experience on Klook, Viator and Tripadvisor).
-Alternatively, stick to the city centre and do a tour specially designed for food-lovers with The Big Foody (on Viator and Tripadvisor).
+You could be hopping on a ferry to the winemaking island of Waiheke Island for a diverse wine tour with Ananda Tours (find out more about tours, read reviews and book your experience on Klook and Viator).
+Alternatively, stick to the city centre and do a tour specially designed for food lovers with The Big Foody.
 Inspire yourself with more activities using the list below.

 Food Experiences in Auckland

-- Join a culinary tour of the city centre (on Viator and Tripadvisor)
+- Join a culinary tour of the city centre with The Big Foody

 - Treat yourself to fine dining at Harbourside, Kazuya and more!